Baranagar: Economy

-Baranagar is also economically enriched for "Baranagar Jute Mill".
-Hessian, sacking, fabrics, carpets and bags from jute (Corchorus spp) are manufactured in here.
-It is one of the oldest jute mills.
-The service sector includes the rest of the economy.
+Baranagar was once economically enriched for many Industrial factories like "Bengal Immunity company", "Baranagar Jute Mill".
+Hessian, sacking, fabrics, carpets and bags from jute (Corchorus spp) are manufactured in the jute mill, while almost every other factories are now permanently shut down.
+The Baranagar Jute Mill is one of the oldest jute mills still running.
+The service sector includes the rest of the city's economy.
 Baranagar is also home to numerous cotton-processing companies, offset & digital printers and Purushottam Publishers, an academic book publishing company.

+KMDA

+Baranagar municipality is included in the Kolkata Metropolitan Area for which the KMDA is the statutory planning and development authority.